valdikaldi/Project_webscrape_DK_properties_Boliga/README.md

 ### Example Data

-You can view the example of the tabular data from the final result in the CSV file located in the example_data folder.
+You can view an example of the tabular data from the final result in the CSV file located in the example_data folder